 Here's what actually happened.

 I framed the brief clearly: one theme, a daily puzzle, replay mechanics.
 The experience I had in mind was specific.
-I wanted it to feel nostalgic, like a childhood puzzle pulled out on a rainy afternoon.
+I wanted it to feel nostalgic, like a childhood puzzle pulled out on a rainy afternoon while relaxing.
 Quiet satisfaction.
 Something you'd return to not because it demands your attention, but because it earns it.

 I leaned on ChatGPT throughout as a co-brainstorming partner; scoping what was realistic, mapping the daily loop, exploring difficulty and reward mechanics.
 For assets, I generated images and curated them based on clarity, contrast, and how well they'd work when split into tiles.
 The split felt clean in theory: AI would accelerate the output, my human judgment would decide what lands.